clmoua/3420Repository/DFDdictionary.md

 CVE Information: List of vulnerabilities and exposures.

-Policy Information: Information of context, threshold, and response to corporate manager.
+Policy Information: Information that contains context, threshold, and response to corporate manager.

-Package Query:
+Package Query: NIST request for package to be scanned.

 ##Data Stores